xarray-contrib/xarray-dataclass/README.md

 ### DataArray and Dataset creation without shorthands

-xarray-dataclasses provides functions, `asdataarray` and `asdataset`.
+xarray-dataclass provides functions, `asdataarray` and `asdataset`.
 This is useful when users do not want to inherit the mix-in class (`AsDataArray` or `AsDataset`) in a DataArray or Dataset dataclass.
 For example: